 Huh?
 Is VOA saying the U.S. has dropped the Huawei ball?

-Admittedly, the VOA report is a bit off topic for this space, but in another sense not.
-Note the Liaowang quote on the splash page of this blog which lays out the competitive thrust of Digital China: “Whoever can better understand and grasp the general trend of digitalization, and better adapt to and lead the developmental direction of new forces of production, will be able to win the new omnidirectional competition for comprehensive national power.”
+Admittedly, the Huanqiu Shibao and VOA reports are a bit off topic for this space, but in another sense not.
+There’s a quote from the PRC weekly magazine Liaowang on the splash page of this blog which lays out the competitive thrust of Digital China: “Whoever can better recognize and seize the general trend of digitalization, and better adapt to and lead the developmental direction of new forces of production, will be able to win the new omnidirectional competition for comprehensive national power.”

 5G is one of the early technical markers for Beijing regarding the “general trend of digitalization.”
-And where and how this resolves itself is still playing out – as the VOA title reminds us.
+And where and how this resolves itself is still playing out – as the Huanqiu Shibao and VOA titles reminds us.

-A lightly-edited DeepL machine translation of the first few paragraphs of the VOA report follows:
+A lightly-edited DeepL machine translation (for reference only) of the first few paragraphs of the VOA report follows:

 WASHINGTON – The recent announcement by a local U.S. wireless network operator to abandon the open 5G network technology initiated by the U.S. government in recent years in favor of redeploying legacy 5G equipment is a potentially worrisome sign for the U.S. push for an “Open Radio Access Network” (O-RAN) architecture to replace Huawei equipment.